Mindfulness has been a hot topic lately — and studies show it lives up to the hype.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 Practicing mindfulness on a regular basis can also change your perspective.
 “After a few sessions, it kind of transforms the way that [participants] engage in day-to-day life,” says David S. Black, PhD, assistant professor of preventive medicine at the Keck School of Medicine of USC.
 “They have the opportunity to see their reactivity, their judgments that they place on all these things and realize that really impacts their day-to-day life.”

 Being present can also help reduce feelings of stress, one of the most common afflictions in the world today.
 Stress can create a domino effect, disturbing sleep, mood and productivity.
 With mindfulness training, though, people experience improvement.

-“Generally, people’s self-reports of stress do reduce post-mindful training,” Dr. Black said.
+“Generally, people’s self-reports of stress do reduce post-mindful training,” Black says.

 The trick to staying mindful is to actually practice it.
-“We possibly can still rewire our brains through training, no matter how old we are,” explained Dr. Black.
+“We possibly can still rewire our brains through training, no matter how old we are,” he explains.

 It’s easy to begin: All you have to do is pay attention at any given moment.
 When you speak to someone, listen to his or her words and consider their meaning.